P/V Tool® Pro

 - In early ARDS it was possible to open the lung in the majority of patients (Borges 2006).

-- During a sustained inflation, most of the recruitment occured during the first 10 seconds (Arnal 2011).
+- During sustained inflation, most of the recruitment ocurred during the first 10 seconds (Arnal 2011).

-P/V Tool maneuvers can be performed with the patient connected and the patient settings intact.
+P/V Tool Pro maneuvers can be performed without having to disconnect the breathing circuit or make changes to the mode or ventilator settings.
 Normal ventilation can be resumed at any time.

 Quasi-static P/V curve

-The P/V Tool records the pressure-volume relation of the lungs at low flow conditions (2 cmH2O/s).
+The P/V Tool Pro records the pressure volume relation of the lungs at low flow conditions (2 cmH2O/s).
 The breathing circuit is pressurized linearly to the operator-set pressure target.
 When the pressure reaches the target, pressure is reduced back to the starting pressure.
 The resulting curves can be used to analyze:

 - The lower inflection point of the inflation pressure/volume curve